Tech employees prefer to live in Tel Aviv

 Eight of the ten Israeli neighborhoods with the highest concentration of tech employees are in Tel Aviv, the Madlan real estate website has found.

-Tech employees are at highest income earners in Israel with an average gross monthly salary of NIS 32,215 in June, more than double the national average salary, according to the Central Bureau of Statistics.
+Tech employees are the highest income earners in Israel with an average gross monthly salary of NIS 32,215 in June, more than double the national average salary, according to the Central Bureau of Statistics.
 Between June 2023 and June 2024, the average salary of a tech employee rose 8%, compared to 5.1% for all salaries in Israel.

 It is therefore no surprise that tech employees choose to live in the most in-demand regions.
-According to research by real estate website Madlan, the northern part of the Tel Aviv metropolitan region is the preferred place for tech employees to live with central and northern Tel Aviv itself the most popular, either for buying or renting apartments.
+According to research by real estate website Madlan, the northern part of the Tel Aviv metropolitan region is the preferred place for tech employees to live, with central and northern Tel Aviv itself the most popular, either for buying or renting apartments.

 Tech employees prefer Tel Aviv